Particle41/www/blog/_posts/2016-12-28-what-is-devops.md

 ### Why __you need DevOps?__

 There are many benefits of a DevOps approach.
-This include:
+These include:
 - Continuous updating and deployment meaning getting your software to market faster.
 - Because everyone is working together, there is a lower failure rate.
 - Faster time to recovery when something does go wrong.